CortexAG/CortexDB-MicroStrategy-Connector/README.md

 ![added connector](./readme-images/5-AddedConnector.png)

-The tools opens with select boxes for the configured preselections of the CortexUniplex (`portal configuration`).
+The tool opens with select boxes for the configured preselections of the CortexUniplex (`portal configuration`).

 ![connector portal selector](./readme-images/6-ConnectorPortalSelect.png)